Nuremberg: Nazis on Trial: Reception

 Joe Joseph writing in The Times recommended the diligently researched series.
 Joseph commended the casting of Nathaniel Parker, Robert Pugh and Ben Cross alongside a vast array of costumed extras.
 He also admires the high production values that use meticulously constructed sets and washed out colours to match modern reconstructions to archive footage.
 Joseph however considered the production failed to achieve the right balance within the docudrama format.

 David Chater, writing in the same paper, went even further stating that the strength of the series rests in the contribution from eyewitnesses and historians and it is pointless to go to all the trouble and expense of the dramatic re-constructions.
-Although he does commended the series for shedding light on the crimes of individual members of the Nazi party and some of the personal, moral and political issues that surrounded the trials, he considered that it would have been far more effective as a straight documentary.
+Although he commended the series for shedding light on the crimes of individual members of the Nazi party and some of the personal, moral and political issues that surrounded the trials, he considered that it would have been far more effective as a straight documentary.

 Harry Venning, writing in The Stage, proclaimed the series a cut above the standard drama-doc and complemented the sparing use of claustrophobically set dramatic recreations and Nathaniel Parker's suggestive performance but proclaiming that it was Robert Pugh's sneering, swaggering, unrepentant portrayal of Göring that stole the show.

 Andrew Anthony, writing in The Observer, commended the use of the dual docudrama format for examining the enigmatic Albert Speer in the first episode.
 Anthony also extols Nathaniel Parker's cool portrayal of the "Nazi who said sorry".

 Editor Ben Giles was nominated for his work on the show in the Best Editing - Factual category at the 2007 British Academy Television Craft Awards.